EVORA-project/evora-ontology/models/docs/ProductOrService.md

     multivalued: false
   complementaryDocument:
     name: complementaryDocument
-    description: Any complementary document that can be related to this Item
+    description: Any additional documents that provide supplementary information, instructions, or guidelines relevant to the use of this item
     title: complementary document
     domain_of:
     - ProductOrService
-    - Bundle
     range: Document
     required: false
     multivalued: true